7 September 2016

 Front (right) and back (left) of Hu Tou Mu Pai, from 'Wu Bei Zhi (《武備志》)'.

-Hu Tou Mu Pai is also a modified Ai Pai that has a large gun loop (at the glabella of the painted tiger) for Shen Qiang (神鎗) and two smaller peepholes (at the eyes of the painted tiger) used for observation.
-It also incorporates four rectangular firing ports for small rocket pods of two Shen Ji Jian each.
-The rocket pods are mounted on rotating sliders, allowing them to be swapped out quickly after use.
-The sliders also serve as covers for the firing ports when not in use.
+Hu Tou Mu Pai was also derived from Ai Pai and came with a large gun loop (corresponds to the glabella of the painted tiger) for Shen Qiang (神鎗) and two smaller peepholes (correspond to eyeballs of the the painted tiger) used for observation.
+It also incorporated four rectangular firing ports for small rocket pods, which were mounted on rotating sliders and could be quickly swapped out after use.
+The sliders also doubled as covers for the firing ports when not in use.

 Replica Ming Dynasty Rocket Pavise

-Hu Tou Mu Pai is five chi tall, one chi seven cun wide, and three fen thick.
-It is covered in cowhide, and its top rim is reinforced with iron.
+Hu Tou Mu Pai was five chi tall, one chi seven cun wide, and three fen thick.
+It was covered in cowhide, and its top rim was reinforced with iron.

 No comments: